Rupert Town Square Historic District

 The Rupert Town Square Historic District in Rupert in Minidoka County, Idaho is a historic district which was listed on the National Register of Historic Places in 2001.

 It is centered around the Rupert City Park.
-It includes a post office, a city hall, a fire station.
+It includes a post office, a city hall, and a fire station.

 In the original 2001 listing it was a 14.2 acre area roughly bounded by 7th St., E St., 5th St., and F St. It was enlarged in 2010 by about 1 acre to add 702 E St. and 405 6th St. It includes a total of 34 contributing buildings, 11 non-contributing buildings, one contributing structure, and one contributing site.